Alfredo Lim: Later career

-From 2004 to 2010 during his term as a Senator, Lim anchored the public service radio program Katapat: Mayor Fred Lim at DZMM of ABS-CBN's DZMM.
+From 2004 to 2007 during his term as a Senator, Lim anchored the public service radio program Katapat: Mayor Fred Lim at DZMM on DZMM.
 With his team onboard researcher Joseph Arcaya, Executive Producer Dingdong Marco, DZMM Station Manager Angelo Palmones, and attorney Rey Bagatsing, the radio program helped solve many unsolved cases which became the last resort of the victims of crimes not only in Metro Manila but the entire Philippines.
 He also anchored Aksyon Ngayon, also on DZMM, with Kaye Dacer.

 In 2015, Lim returned to the radio airwaves as co-anchor of Katapat at Karancho, 8TriMedia's morning commentary program aired on DZRJ-AM.

 In the 2016 mayoral elections, Lim ran again for mayor of Manila against the incumbent Joseph Estrada, who replaced him in 2013.
 He chose 1st district congressman Benjamin Asilo and later 5th district councilor Ali Atienza as his running mate for vice mayor, respectively.
-He lost to Estrada by a margin of 2,800 votes.
+He lost to Estrada by a margin of 2,685 votes.

 Lim attempted another comeback as mayor and ran in the 2019 elections, chasing a fifth non-consecutive term against Estrada again and his former vice-mayor Isko Moreno.
-However, Lim placed third and Moreno emerged as the winner in the three-way race of notable candidates.
+This time, Lim had no running mate for vice mayor.
+However, he placed third and Moreno emerged as the winner in the three-way race of notable candidates.
+After which, Moreno sought the expertise of Lim to guide his new administration's efforts in revitalizing the city and combating corruption.
+Lim later appeared during the inauguration of the Flora V. Valisno de Siojo Dialysis Center at the Gat Andres Bonifacio Memorial Medical Center in Tondo on October 24, 2019, which was led by Moreno.
+Named after Lim's maternal grandmother, it was the Philippines's largest free dialysis facility at the time of its opening.